-- Bon Iver — Bon Iver For rainy, cold mornings, I sometimes play Bon Iver.
+Bon Iver — Bon Iver For rainy, cold mornings, I sometimes play Bon Iver.
 It depends on what kind of work I’m doing.
-If I’m writing, I like to listen to this because they lyrics are harder to understand.
+If I’m writing, I like to listen to this because the lyrics are harder to understand.

 Afternoon music 12:00pm

-- Raelee Nikole – Answers I stumbled on this artist on Spotify.
-She has a warm voice and positive spirit.
+Raelee Nikole – Answers I stumbled on this artist on Spotify.
+She has a warm voice and a positive spirit.
 In the afternoon when I start feeling sluggish, this record keeps me flowing.

 Maybe in another post, I’ll talk about the differences of playing music through headphones vs loudspeakers.
 As a sneak peek, I sometimes have a better listening experience when the speaker is in a different room and I’m listening to the “essence” of the music traveling to where I’m sitting.
 And in another post, I might discuss how the volume of sound contributes to productivity.
 Until then, I hope you found this useful and can maybe try experimenting with different styles of music in your workplace.